 - Good mechanical properties, improving sealing performance

-The addition of FFKM to the 350 series iDP family allows engineers to use one valve style in a system that applies both aggressive media and lighter liquids.
-Aggressive circuits may use the 350/351 series with FFKM elastomers, while less aggressive circuits may use the cost-effective FKM and EPDM versions of the same valve.
+The addition of FFKM to the 350 and 370 series iDP family allows engineers to use one valve style in a system that applies both aggressive media and other media.

-The proven reliability of FFKM seals in demanding applications may also allow for longer preventative maintenance schedules.
-The net result – lower costs from less maintenance.
+The proven reliability of FFKM seals in demanding applications may also allow for longer preventative maintenance schedules, resulting in lower costs.
 At the same time, process throughput, productivity and yields are enhanced from increased equipment uptime.